 - Work on the development of battery modules, and their assembly into a system, ensuring it meets pack production criteria.
 Help deliver practical, reliable and economical systems for industry partners, contributing to design, manufacture and testing.

 - Work on the application of battery technologies in electric and hybrid vehicles or machines.

 - Contribute to collaborative commercial projects with industry partners to produce project demonstrators.

-This is very much a multidisciplinary area, so if you have graduated or are due to graduate between January 2020 and July 2021 with minimum 2:1 degree in any Engineering, Maths, Physics, Chemistry, Statistics or Computer Science you would be able to contribute in a meaningful way.
+This is very much a multidisciplinary area, so if you have graduated or are due to graduate between January 2021 and September 2022 with minimum 2:1 degree in any Engineering, Maths, Physics, Chemistry, Statistics or Computer Science degree you would be able to contribute in a meaningful way.